spider-in-bathroom/Youtube-playlist-downloader/README.md

 extract the file to a folder

-run v1.2.x .exe file
+run v1.3 .exe file

-answer the options
+choose the options

 copy and paste the video or playlist URL you want to download then press enter